 11.2.1 Permitting for Roadway Poles.

 11.2.1.1.
-Collocation of Small Wireless Facilities is not subject to zoning review or approval, unless the Roadway Pole is located in an area zoned sign-family residential or as historic.
+Collocation of Small Wireless Facilities is not subject to zoning review or approval, unless the Roadway Pole is located in an area zoned single-family residential or as historic.

 11.2.1.2 Placement of a new or replacement Roadway Pole shall not be subject to zoning review or approval provided the new or replacement Roadway Pole is within the height restrictions set out in Section 8.1.12 of this Agreement.